utyug/exness_hiring_test/README.md

 If you are going to join our team of researchers and analysts at Trading Division of Exness we have a test task for you here.

 The task is the following.
-Suppose you collegues developed some cool feature and conducted an A/B test for a group of clients.
+Suppose your collegues developed some cool feature and conducted an A/B test for a group of clients.
 But unfortunetely they lost the information about control group clients ;) Your goal is to help them with post analysis of the test results.

 What you have is data on all clients from which the test clients were selected, some relevant features to take in account and couple of metrics of interest the test was aimed to increase.